Written for OLWG #412.

 Bill scurried back to the boys and, opening the door just a crack to keep the cold out, shoved $20 and two packs of cards into their pockets.

-The boys immediately started to put up a fuss about taking the money but Bill told them to stash it in their piggy banks for a rainy day and if their dad had a problem with, he was more than welcome to come over and talk about it.
+The boys immediately started to put up a fuss about taking the money but Bill told them to stash it in their piggy banks for a rainy day and if their dad had a problem with it, he was more than welcome to come over and talk about it.
 With new-found treasures in their pockets, the toothless twosome raced home to show their friends their unexpected booty.
 Their little friends cheered loudly at the sight of the boy’s riches.
 Even their dad came out to see what the hubbub was all about.

 The big financial deal now settled, Bill sat back in his recliner and sighed contentedly.